microsoft/vscode-docs/blogs/2021/10/11/webview-ui-toolkit.md

 We wanted to ensure that extensions that use webviews are predictable, consistent, and accessible for their users.

-Anytime an extension leverages the [Webview API](https://code.visualstudio.com/api/extension-guides/webview), the responsibility of creating UI that adheres to the webview guidelines lies with the extension author.
+Any time an extension uses the [Webview API](https://code.visualstudio.com/api/extension-guides/webview), the responsibility of creating UI that adheres to the webview guidelines lies with the extension author.
 As a result, webviews run the risk of appearing and behaving differently than the rest of Visual Studio Code.
 In the worst cases, users must navigate inaccessible extension UIs that look nothing like the rest of the editor.

 With the Webview UI Toolkit, we now share some of that responsibility with extension authors.
 We get to worry about the nitty gritty details of theming, accessibility, and behavioral/styling implementation of core UI components so you don't have to.
 It means improved ease of development, improved developer velocity, and ultimately more time to work on the parts of your extension that make it unique!

 ## We need your feedback!

 We can't wait for you to give the Webview UI Toolkit a try!
-Let us know how we might further improve the experience for creating webview-based extensions as we move towards a 1.0 release.
+Let us know how we can improve the experience for creating webview-based extensions as we move towards a 1.0 release.

 If you'd like to learn more, you can refer to the [Webview UI Toolkit for Visual Studio Code](https://github.com/microsoft/vscode-webview-ui-toolkit) documentation.
 Additionally, if you have any questions, encounter any issues, or have feature requests, please don’t hesitate to reach out.